howset/inception/README.md

 - then sopss the daemon and `exec` mariadb as foreground process.

 #### Configs
-The config file consist of the allowed connections (all) and then put (copied) to the proper location (by the dockerfile).
+The config file consist of the allowed connections (all --> bind-address 0.0.0.0) and then put (copied) to the proper location (by the dockerfile).

 ### Nginx
 #### Dockerfile